juanmrtnz/Metrics/README.md

 ## How the app works

 When you have the app running and have accessed the UI, you can add new metrics with the "Create new metrics" form, and these will be added to the "All metrics" list and to the line chart.
 Averages will be updated too.
-The metrics list shows the metrics from the selected month in descending order of date (most recent ones first), while the line chart shows the value of each type of metric in its corresponding day of the month.
+The metrics list shows the metrics from the selected month sorted by metric type and in descending order of date (most recent ones first), while the line chart shows the value of each type of metric in its corresponding day of the month.
 When the application is first loaded, metrics will be shown for the current month.
 If you wanna visualize metrics from other months, you can change it with the select dropdown at the top left of the page.

 ## If you wanna access django admin